In this post, I will show you the advantages and limitations of Object Storage.

 2. Writing an Entire Object as a Requirement

-Altering only a single piece of one blob of data via object-based storage has a few implications performance-wise.
+Altering only a single piece of data via object-based storage has several implications for performance.

 On the one hand, when you’re on a file system, you can conveniently append a single line toward the end of a given log file.